 Priority for admission is given to applicants who are residents of Newfoundland and Labrador.
-Due to this admission priority, there are few international applicants admitted to the Program, Four Year and Fast-Track Option, each year.
+Due to this admission priority, there are few international applicants admitted to the Four-Year Program and to the Fast-Track Option each year.

 It is advisable that students complete eight to ten courses, in the most recent two semesters at Memorial University of Newfoundland, for admission into the Program.
 Therefore, in addition to the required Biology 1001, Biology 1002 and Chemistry 1010, applicants can complete the non-nursing courses.

-International applicants applying to the Fast-Track Option should have an undergraduate degree completed, preferably in a health care area, and have the three required courses completed: Biology 3053, Biochemistry 1430 and Statistics 2500, or their equivalents.
+International applicants applying to the Fast-Track Option should have an undergraduate degree completed, preferably in the health sciences, and have the three required courses completed: Biology 3053, Biochemistry 1430 and Statistics 2500, or their equivalents.
 Please note: due to the intense pace of the Fast-Track Option, it is strongly advised that international applicants apply to the Four-Year Program.

 The deadline to apply and for all required supporting documents to be received in the Nursing Consortium Office is March 1st.